-- The Board of Trustees developed a set of financial policies to guide the development of the budget plan and articulate the Authority operating guidelines. - The Authoritys performance is measured against the standards established by the Board. - A formal budget document is produced, providing clear, timely, and accurate budget information to officials and the public. - Expenditures are tracked against appropriations and available resources. - Performance indicators are used to assess the containment of costs and the effectiveness of service delivery. - Citizens Advisory Board (CAB) meets monthly to provide the pulse of the community in matters of fare changes, Long Range Plan updates, capital projects, and service changes.
+- The Board of Trustees (BOT) developed a set of financial policies to guide the development of the budget plan and articulate the Authority of operating guidelines. - The Authority of performance is measured against the standards established by the BOT. - A formal budget document is produced, providing clear, timely, and accurate budget information to officials and the public. - The expenditures are tracked against appropriations and available resources. - Performance indicators are used to assess the containment of costs and the effectiveness of service delivery. - The Citizenc Advisory Board (CAB) meets monthly to provide the pulse of the community in matters of fare changes, Long Range Plan updates, capital projects, and service changes.